forthIR/fir/README.md

     * in other words, fir scripts can make use of metered sandboxing and virtualization, with nesting, with zero overhead
     * all of this is in a purely functional context with an explicit canonical serialization/merkelization of the entire VM at each step
     * this possibly makes fir a new paradigm for smart contract VMs, with nested rollups as just the tip of the iceberg
-    * if you're just embedding fir for regular stuff, you can disable `step` support and/or metering for massive performance gains and ultra minimalist semantics
+    * if you're just embedding fir for regular stuff, you can disable `step` support and/or metering for massive performance gains and minimalist semantics
 * fir is inspired by evm, nock, wasm, lisp, and forth

 ### RLP as both AST and binary for LISPs and Forths